codearemo/livemenu-ui/GENERATOR_USAGE.md

-# Component Generator Usage
+# Module Generator Usage

-The LiveMenu UI library includes a powerful component generator that works in **any project** where the library is installed!
+The LiveMenu UI library includes a powerful module generator that works in **any project** where the library is installed!
+It creates **Clean Architecture** modules with data/domain/presentation layers.

 ## 🎯 For Consuming Projects (Your Apps)

-Once you've installed `@codearemo/livemenu-ui` in your project, you can generate components directly:
+Once you've installed `@codearemo/livemenu-ui` in your project, you can generate modules directly:

 ### Installation